 In 2007, the Company acquired through purchase and staking the Tatatila project ("Tatatila") in Veracruz State.
 Chesapeake acquired seven concessions comprising 2,767 hectares for US\$56,000 from the CRM, a mining division of the Mexican government.
 The Company also staked one concession comprising 13,902 hectares.
 The Tatatila concessions surround Mexican Gold Corp's Las Minas project ("Las Minas").
 Mexican Gold reported a resource estimate of 304,000 gold equivalent ounces (gold-silver-copper) at a grade of 1.9 g/t gold equivalent and an inferred resource of 719,000 gold equivalent ounces at a grade of 2.17 g/t gold equivalent.
+Mexican Gold has commenced a 10,000 meter drill program to expand and upgrade the current resource for a Preliminary Economic Assessment as well as to test other exploration targets.

 Chesapeake undertook a follow-up exploration program to determine the potential extension of the Las Minas skarn zones along regional limestone-intrusive contracts and associated structural trends.
 Rock chip sampling and a magnetics geophysical survey discovered four gold-copper-zinc mineralized skarn bodies along a three-kilometer southeast trending corridor from Las Minas.
 Generative exploration has discovered additional mineralized skarn zones along an irregular five-kilometer northeast trending intrusive-limestone corridor.

-El Duraznito (Durango State, Mexico)
+EL DURAZNITO (Durango State, Mexico)

 On March 3, 2020, the Company announced an option to acquire a 100% interest in the El Duraznito gold-silver project ("El Duraznito") located near the town of Tayoltita in Durango State, Mexico.
-El Duraznito is located about 18 kilometers east of First Majestic Silver Corp.'s San Dimas Mine ("San Dimas").
+El Duraznito is located 18 kilometers east of First Majestic Silver Corp.'s San Dimas Mine ("San Dimas").